San Francisco police arrest man in assault on Trump backer

 Team Save America organized the rally to protest Twitter, which it said squelches conservative speech.
 Members of the group wore red “Make America Great Again” Trump campaign hats and carried pro-police “Thin Blue Line” flags and U.S. flags.

-It was not immediately known if Adora Anderson had a lawyer who could speak on his behalf.
+It was not immediately known if Adroa Anderson had a lawyer who could speak on his behalf.